 How to Find a Therapist

-If you or someone you love is ready to find a therapist, start your search in an online directory.
+If you or someone you love is ready to find the right therapist, start your search in an online directory.
 A free, comprehensive list can get you started, allowing you to filter your search by location, cost, types of therapy, and more.

 Final Thoughts on How to Console Someone Who Lost a Loved One

-It’s not easy to know what to say or how to console someone who has lost a loved one, but any of the listed statements or even a simple hug can make a big difference.7 Know that you can show support just by being there for them.
+It’s not easy to know what to say or how to console someone who has lost a loved one, but any of the statements mentioned above, or even a simple hug, can make a big difference.7 Know that you can show support just by being there for them.

 For Further Reading